Zoomax Logo

 FAQs

-Low vision is a visual impairment from eye disorders or health issues, defined as having visual acuity between 20/70 and 20/400, or a visual field of 20 degrees or less.
-It cannot be corrected with standard glasses, contact lenses, medication, or surgery, affecting daily activities like reading, driving, and recognizing faces (World Health Organization, 2023).
+Low vision is a visual impairment caused by eye disorders like macular degeneration, glaucoma, or diabetic retinopathy.
+It cannot be corrected with glasses, lenses, or surgery, affecting daily tasks like reading or recognizing faces (World Health Organization, 2023).

-Some causes of low vision, such as diabetic retinopathy, can be managed and potentially prevented with proper medical care and lifestyle adjustments.
-Regular eye examinations are crucial for early detection and management.
+Some causes, like diabetic retinopathy, can be managed or prevented with medical care and lifestyle changes.
+Regular eye exams are essential.

 References